 Best times to visit.

-The best time to come to Lhasa prefecture in April to Mid June and September to November.
-During those days it is warmer and no rainfall on average.
+Tof the he best time to visit Lhasa Prefecture is from April to mid-June and from September to November.
+During those days, it is warmer, and no rainfall on average.

-If you would like to enjoy Tibet without many tourists.
-Winter is an excellent time to come to Lhasa.
+Suppose you would like to enjoy Tibet without many tourists.
+Winter is an ideal time to visit Lhasa.

 Where to Stay